cs4rl/guide/index.md

 [\#CS4RL](https://twitter.com/search?q=%23CS4RL&src=typed_query)

-From the [LIBER Citizen Science Working Group](https://libereurope.eu/working-group/liber-citizen-science-working-group/).
+From LIBER Europe and the [LIBER Citizen Science Working Group](https://libereurope.eu/working-group/liber-citizen-science-working-group/).

 A guide book of around one hundred pages to be released incrementally in sections before the end of 2021.